 The Billings Preservation Society is responsible for the care of this building.
-Therefore we rate this property as a 3 on MHS's preservation priority scale.
-Status: Satisfactory Condition: Good in 1930.
-The Wolf Point Bridge MHS ranks the property a 5 on the preservation priority scale.
+Therefore, we rate this property as a 3 on MHS's preservation priority scale.
+Status: Satisfactory Condition: Good listed in the National Register of Historic Places.
+The Wolf Point Bridge is a five-span truss bridge and includes the longest through truss span in the state, was completed in 1930.
+MHS ranks the property a 5 on the preservation priority scale.
+Status: Watch Condition: Fair

-3. The Wolf Point Bridge (The Lewis and Clark Bridge), McCone County, MT, is listed in the National Register of Historic Places.
-The Wolf Point Bridge is a five-span truss bridge, and includes the longest through truss span in the state, was completed
+3. The Wolf Point Bridge (The Lewis and Clark Bridge), McCone County, MT, is